dm-vdo/vdo/README.md

 # vdo

-A set of userspace tools for managing pools deduplicated and/or compressed block storage.
+A set of userspace tools for managing pools of deduplicated and/or compressed block storage.

 ## Background